 Meet The Breeder.

 My name is Shirley and I have been a part of the NAID family since 2001.
 I have been associated with native dogs since the early 1960s when I took in a stray Coydog named Linda who was my companion for 15 years.
 Afterward, I researched more about Native breeds and joined the breeding programs of two other Indigenous breeders in the 90s.
-Later, I established the Native American Indian Dog Preservation Project in 1995 to continue the preservation program of this beautiful breed.
+Later, I established the Native American Indian Dog Preservation Program in 1995 to continue the preservation program of this beautiful breed.

 I have actively been involved with dog rescue and wild animal rescue since 1975.
 I have helped place wolves, coyotes, weasels, otters, skunks, raccoons, and birds.
 During 1995-97, I volunteered at the Alaska Raptor Rehabilitation Center in Sitka, Alaska, where I completed a veterinarian technician course and acted as the on-call veterinary tech.